bfren/jeebs/README.md

 ## History

 I am definitely a backend developer at heart, although like everyone I have to write front-facing things sometimes!
-However I am happiest when I'm writing code that makes frontend developer easier - and more beautiful.
+However I am happiest when I'm writing code that makes frontend development easier - and more beautiful.

 The code in these libraries has been under active development and use for over a decade, powering all my own websites, and some for other people as well.